-Our reporting systems since 2016 has also been tracking events with SIF potential to understand trends and potential gaps in our risk management processes.
+We are tracking events with SIF potential to understand trends and potential gaps in our risk management processes.
 As a result of systematic improvements in processes and protective measures, these indicators are consistently below the average for similar industries.
-In 2017, the focus changed from Lost Time to incidents and near misses with the potential to cause a serious injury or fatality.

 Handling biological materials is an integral and essential part of research, development and manufacturing programs at Novartis.
 Biological materials can include human or animal pathogens, and experimental or transgenic animals.

 We take great care to ensure we prevent material misuse.
 Our biosafety program sets out standards, tools and practices for associates to manage potential risks when handling biological materials.
-Risk management and safety measures are stipulated in our guidelines on biosafety and in our detailed guidance notes.
-These standards are binding and based on best practice.
 We regularly assess compliance through audits at sites conducting biological activities.